 In addition to any criminal or civil actions that may be pending or in process, the University reserves the right to pursue separate disciplinary action.
 Persons found responsible for sexual assault may expect disciplinary actions up to and including dismissal from the University.

 A number of University personnel are available, if desired, to assist victims of sexual assault as soon as there is knowledge of an incident.
-The Title IX Coordinator is always available to respond to these cases and provide confidential victim assistance.
+The Title IX Office is always available to respond to these cases and provide confidential victim assistance.
 Staff from the following departments are also available to assist: Counseling Center, Health Services, Housing & Residence Life, Campus Safety & Security, and the Dean of Students.
 Staff in Human Resources are available in the event that a faculty or staff member is involved.

 Any person contacted should do the following: